What if I told you that you could go on a three and a half week vacation for less than $100 a day?

 Once you’ve picked your honeymoon location(s), research the lodging options.
 To use points or free night awards, you’ll want to identify hotels owned by companies with extensive reward programs like Hyatt, Hilton, Marriott, Starwood, etc. Select two or three lodging options so you have flexibility.

 Research the rewards programs for the properties to calculate how many frequent hotel rewards points you’ll need to redeem.
 Then, scour the internet to find the best credit card signup bonuses for the relevant rewards program.
 Offers change all the time, I keep an updated on The Honeymoon Guy.

 5. Consider Renting a Condo or Home

 Mainstream hotels have major appeal for a honeymoon.
 They're consistent and there are some great rewards programs you can hack for premium value.

 But, if you’re looking for a more intimate option, consider condo and home rentals.
 Airbnb has exploded in popularity and is now a major source of honeymoon lodging reservations.
 A friend of mine toured Europe for their honeymoon using Airbnb for all of their lodging.

 To reduce the out-of-pocket costs for condo rentals, get a rewards credit card that allows redemption for general travel costs, rather than being tied to a specific program.
 A couple of these cards have become very appealing lately with their benefits and great sign-up bonuses.
-Two of the hottest such cards right now are the BarclayCard Arrival Plus and the Citi ThankYou Premier (as of Winter 2015).

 6. Ensure “Honeymoon” Appears in Booking Notes